JMU CS345 - Software Engineering

 As you (should) know, epics are features that will require several sprints to complete, sprintable stories are features that can be added to the product in a single sprint, and tasks are activities that must be taken to complete a story and can be completed in a short amount of time (e.g., 1-2 hours).
 In other words, epics are decomposed into sprintable stories which are further decomposed into tasks.

-As you should also know, acceptance criteria are a checklist of what needs to be accomplished for a product backlog item to be considered complete.
+As you should also know, acceptance criteria (sometimes called the "definition of done") are the things that need to be "checked off" before a product backlog item can be considered complete.
 Items in the checklist must be atomic.

 People sometimes have trouble differentiating tasks from acceptance criteria.
-When getting started with Scrum, one reasonable, though admittedly imperfect, rule of thumb is to think about the audience (i.e., who they are written for).
-In other words, when writing acceptance criteria assume they are being written for, and will be confirmed by, the stakeholders in the story.
+When getting started with Scrum, one reasonable, though admittedly imperfect, rule of thumb is to think about who they are written for.
+In other words, when writing acceptance criteria, assume they are being written for, and will be confirmed by, the stakeholder in the story.
 On the other hand, when writing tasks assume they are being written for people with technical expertise (e.g., programmers).
 Though this rule of thumb is not always appropriate (and is not guaranteed to work), it is a useful way to get started.

 5 Submission